berbiche/dotfiles/README.md

     $ cd dotfiles
     ```

-If you are already using Nix >= 2.4 and have `experimental-features = nix-command flakes` in your `/etc/nix/nix.conf`,
+    If you are already using Nix >= 2.4 and have `experimental-features = nix-command flakes`
-then you won't need to do the next steps and can jump directly to building.
+    in your `/etc/nix/nix.conf`, then you won't need to do the next steps and
+    can jump directly to building.

-2. Enter the nix shell
+1. Enter the nix shell

     ``` console
     $ nix-shell
     ```

+1. Build the system

-3. Build the system (in this case the `merovingian` host)
+  3.1.
+Build the system (in this case the `mero` host)

     ``` console
-    $ rebuild switch --flake '.#merovingian' -v -L
+    $ rebuild switch --flake '.#mero' -v -L
     ```

 ## Building

-If the new system configuration has been built once before, then you don't need to use the nix-shell
+If the new system configuration has been built once before, then you don't need to
+use the nix-shell.

 1. Rebuild the system

-    - On NixOS (in this case the `merovingian` host)
+    - On NixOS (in this case the `mero` host)

         ``` console
-        $ sudo nixos-rebuild switch --flake '.#merovingian' -v -L buulding the system configuration...
+        $ sudo nixos-rebuild switch --flake '.#mero' -v -L building the system configuration...
         ```

-        This is also aliased to the command `nrsf` in my shells.
+        This command is also aliased to the command `nrsf` in my ZSH shell.

     - On Darwin

         ``` console
-        $ sudo darwin-rebuild switch --flake '.#PC335' -v -L building the system configuration...
+        $ darwin-rebuild switch --flake '.#PC335' -v -L building the system configuration...
         ```

+        Note this command **SHOULD NOT** be run with root with my configuration.

+        `nix-darwin` will automatically request superuser permissions as required.

+        This command is also aliased to the command `nrsf` in my ZSH shell.

 ## Updating